 Calculations for Revenue Plans Created on Subscription Events

-The preferred value for the Create Revenue Plans On field on item records for Recurring – Adjustable, Usage, and Commit Plus Overage subscription line types is Subscription Events.
-When a subscription event initiates creating a revenue recognition plan, the forecast revenue plan uses the full revenue amount.
-However, actual revenue plans are aggregated from a series of virtual plans that use the subscription event amount.
-Recognition methods for the virtual actual plans treat the charge period as the period.
+For Recurring – Adjustable, Usage, and Commit Plus Overage subscription line types, the preferred value for the Create Revenue Plans On field is Subscription Events.
+When a subscription event starts creating a revenue recognition plan, the forecast revenue plan uses the full revenue amount.
+Instead, actual revenue plans are based on a series of virtual plans that use the subscription event amount.
+The recognition methods for these virtual plans treat the charge period as the relevant period.

-For information and examples of all recognition methods, see Straight-Line Revenue Recognition Examples in Advanced Revenue Management (Essentials).
+For information and examples of recognition methods, see Straight-Line Revenue Recognition Examples in Advanced Revenue Management (Essentials).
 The examples share the following values:

 -